The Gambier Island House: a Contemporary Version of a Cabin in the Woods

-We decided to add another house to our list of kick ass cribs from around the world, a list with most beautiful, unique and amazing houses, dream places to live.
+We decided to add another house to our list of kick ass cribs from around the world, a gallery with the most beautiful, unique and amazing houses, dream places to live.

 Built on the cliffs of Gambier Island, British Columbia – Canada, this gorgeous house was designed by Mcfarlane Green Biggar Architecture + Design as a weekend getaway for young Vancouver couple with two children.
-With a design looking like a modern version of a cabin in the woods, this awesome crib offers the basic pleasures of a modern home while also touching lightly on the ground to minimize its environmental impact.
+With a design looking like a modern version of a cabin in the woods, this awesome crib known as Gambier Island House offers the basic pleasures of a modern home while also touching lightly on the ground to minimize its environmental impact.

 Overlooking the wooded waterfront of Howe Sound and adjacent to a protected, forested watershed and private cove, the secluded home is only accessible via the water.
 Gambier functions entirely off the grid and is powered by independent sources for heat and electricity.